Stanley Eric Reinhart: Early life and military career

 Reinhart at West Point in 1916.

 Stanley Eric Reinhart was born on September 15, 1893, in Polk, Ohio (pop.
 250).
 He worked briefly as a rural school teacher, in North Red Haw, Ohio, until 1911.

-He entered the United States Military Academy (USMA) at West Point, New York, in June 1912, graduating from there 11th in a class of 125 in June 1916, and was commissioned as a second lieutenant into the Field Artillery Branch of the United States Army.
-Fay B. Prickett, Robert B. McBride Jr., Horace L. McBride, William R. Woodward, Thomas Lyle Martin, Roland P. Shugg, Otto F. Lange, Louis E. Hibbs, Joseph M. Tully, Thomas D. Finley, William M. Hoge, Ludson D. Worsham, Dwight Johns, Calvin DeWitt Jr., Robert Neyland, Wilhelm D. Styer and James Joseph O'Hare, all of them destined to attain general officer rank, were among Reinhart's fellow graduates.
+He entered the United States Military Academy (USMA) at West Point, New York, in June 1912, graduating from there 11th in a class of 125 cadets in June 1916, and was commissioned as a second lieutenant into the Field Artillery Branch of the United States Army.
+Among his classmates were Wilhelm D. Styer, Dwight Johns, Thomas D. Finley, Louis E. Hibbs, Ludson D. Worsham, Horace L. McBride, Robert Neyland, William M. Hoge, William R. Woodward, James A. Pickering, William Spence, Robert B. McBride Jr., Paul Vincent Kane, Fay B. Prickett, Calvin DeWitt Jr., Joseph M. Tully, Thomas L. Martin, Roland P. Shugg, James J. O'Hare and Otto F. Lange.
+All of these men would later rise to the rank of brigadier general or higher later in their military careers.

 He received quick promotion to first Lieutenant on July 1.
 His first assignment after graduation was with the 5th Field Artillery Regiment, then stationed at Camp Bliss, Texas, where he served from September 1916 until June 1917, a few weeks after the American entry into World War I. Due to the army's expansion Reinhart was promoted again, to the rank of captain, on May 15.

 The following month he became aide-de-camp to Colonel Peyton C. March (who became Army Chief of Staff the next year) and, with March, sailed for the Western Front in July.